IT3038C/IT3038C.github.io/docs/week-4.md

 Verify you can see the Dev branch now as well in your github.com page.
 You can view your README changes on there as well.

-README’s can be very helpful for your users and SHOULD be used to let users (and me) know what you’re doing with your scripts.
+README's can be very helpful for your users and SHOULD be used to let users (and me) know what you're doing with your scripts.
 Hey, you can use it for Project 1!

 Branching is a valuable feature in git and will allow you to change files without risking overwriting code or functionality.